 Biotechnology is truly interdisciplinary and draws on biology, chemistry, engineering, physics, computer science, management, public policy, and law.
 The Biotech Explorers Pathway (BEP) introduces students to the fundamental science behind biotechnology and what it takes to move discoveries from the laboratory into the real world.
 The BEP connects science, business, technology, and engineering at the start of undergraduate studies, highlights how scientific discoveries lead to useful applications, and engages curiosity through team-based inquiry that guides students from examples toward idea generation and project development.
-The first-year courses are a portal to the second-year project development and transition to capstone experiences fellowships for the summer between sophomore and junior year.

 Why should students take this course?

 The BEP is a chance for students to see where science and the real world connect and how the fundamentals of intro STEM courses are applied by local biotech companies.
 BEP courses focus on small group interactions among students with diverse interests and backgrounds as they look at the St. Louis biotech community through case studies and field trips.
 From start-ups to big companies, the BEP offers a chance to see how science helps solves problems.

 What will students get out of this program?